byuceaccessibility/AccessibilityPanel/README.md

 2. After the `RunSetUp.exe` has finished running, you will find a new shortcut on your screen titled `Accessibility Panel` and a new folder titled `AccessibilityTools`.
 Everything the `RunSetUp.exe` downloaded is contained on that folder on your desktop.
 3. To run the panel click on the new shortcut titled `Accessibility Panel`
     - Running the panel using the shortcut will automatically check for updates upon starting.
 4. Once the panel is running you need to setup the options.
-In the top right navigate to the `Options` tab.
+Navigate to the `Options` tab in the top right of the window.
 This will open a text editor we can use to input required values.
     - Many of values should already be filled in.
-In order for the panel to generate a report you will need to enter in your user specific token for each BYU Canvas domain you would like to run a report for a course in.
+In order for the panel to generate a report, you will need to enter in your user specific token for each BYU Canvas domain.
     - For example
     - ```json
         "BYUOnlineCreds":  {